 Mustard Seed School’s whole-child approach to education prepares our students to engage with all aspects of life, including high school.
 We care about your child’s academic readiness and commitment — we want them to work diligently toward goals and feel their successes over time.
-We care that your child knows how to care for and work with others.
-And come up with collaborative, innovative, and creative ways to impact the world.

 Middle School students continue to grow as readers and writers.
 They become effective communicators, well versed in writing styles, mechanics, vocabulary, and grammar.
 Similarly, they deepen their math skills, starting with increasing computational fluency and efficiency in fourth grade to completing Algebra 1 in eighth grade.
 They also develop academic stamina: we try and try again.
 With increasing independence, middle school students apply their daily practice and learning as they research, problem solve, and demonstrate new ways of thinking.